 An independent group of volunteers responding to the humanitarian crisis, Samos Volunteers offer informal educational activities and psychosocial support to help migrants through the drawn out asylum process.
 They look for patient team players, who are also able to work independently.
-The timetable, and each volunteer’s role, varies depending on the day to day needs so an open-mind and a flexible approach to work are essential.
+The timetable, and each volunteer’s role, vary depending on the day to day needs so an open mind and a flexible approach to work are essential.
 If you are a teacher, you probably won’t just be teaching.
 An eight week minimum commitment is required.

 Where: In the Registration and Identification Center in Samos, where asylum seekers are registered and detained for 25 days after arriving in Europe by boat.